MedhatHassan/InfoSEC/Execution, persistence, privilege escalation and evasion/README.md

 Whether you are a student who wants to prepare for the course or a professional who needs a quick reference guide, these notes are an excellent resource to enhance your knowledge, skills, and confidence in executing, persisting, escalating privileges, and evading threats in various cybersecurity scenarios.

 Course Link: [https://www.coursera.org/learn/execution-persistence-privilege-escalation-and-evasion ↗](https://www.coursera.org/learn/execution-persistence-privilege-escalation-and-evasion)

+# Execution, Persistence, Privilege Escalation, and Evasion

+This repository contains my notes for the course "Execution, Persistence, Privilege Escalation, and Evasion" offered by Coursera as part of the "Python for Cybersecurity Specialization".
+The course covers important topics in cybersecurity such as execution, persistence, privilege escalation, and evasion.

+The notes are organized by week and include summaries of the lectures, key points, and important concepts.
+They serve as a helpful reference for anyone interested in learning about cybersecurity using Python.

+The course is recommended for individuals with some knowledge of Python and 1-5 years of experience in cybersecurity.
+It is an intermediate-level course that requires approximately 4 hours to complete.

+Feel free to use these notes as a reference for your own learning or to supplement your understanding of the course materials.
+If you have any questions or comments, please feel free to reach out to me.

+## How to Use These Notes

+To view the notes, simply navigate to the corresponding week in the repository.
+Each week contains a summary of the lectures, important concepts, and key points.
+You can use these notes as a supplement to your own learning or as a reference for the course materials.

+## How to Contribute

+If you would like to contribute to these notes, please feel free to submit a pull request.
+Contributions can include corrections, additional information, or any other helpful resources related to the course.